moncheeta/moncheeta/README.md

 I love programing terminal user interfaces and command line applications!

-I primarily program in Rust and Zig.
-But, I also program in C++ and C.
+I primarily program in Zig and Rust.
+But, I also program in C and C++.

 <!--START_SECTION:waka-->